sisrfeng/coc-wiki/Using-coc-list.md

-Coc list is created to make work with list of things easier, ex: locations & extensions.
+Coc list is created to make working with lists of things easier, ex: locations & extensions.

-Coc list is inspired by [denite.nvim](https://github.com/Shougo/denite.nvim), it's faster and doesn't require python support (mostly, you still need python available for vim8).
+Coc list is inspired by [denite.nvim](https://github.com/Shougo/denite.nvim).
+It's faster and doesn't require python support (mostly, you still need python available for vim8).

 ## List features

 - **Insert mode and normal mode**, use insert mode for filter and normal mode to do everything else.
-- **Actions for items**, each list provide different actions, you can create key-mapping for them and type `<tab>` to run one of them.
+- **Actions for items**, each list provides different actions.
+You can create key-mappings for them and type `<tab>` to run one of them.
 - **Multiple selection**, you can do multiple selection in different ways:
   - Press `<space>` to toggle selection of an item.
   - Drag your mouse to select items.